-To enable network-based fail-over, you need to change the settings of specific bigdb database keys using the bigpipe db command.
-To enable network-based fail-over, the Common.Sys.Failover.Network key must be set to one (1).
-To set this value to one, type:
+You can also enable network-based fail-over by changing the settings of specific bigdb keys with the bigpipe db command.
+To enable network-based fail-over from the bigdb database, the Common.Sys.Failover.Network key must be set to one (1).
+To set this value to one, type: b db set Common.Sys.Failover.Network=1 b db set Common.Sys.Failover.NetTimeoutSec=<value> b failover init b db set Common.Sys.Failover.NetRetryLimit=<value> b failover init

-'''

-b db set Common.Sys.Failover.Network=1

-'''